moltinginstar/moltinginstar.github.io/blog/private-homebrew-tap-for-casks.md

   end
 end

-# Duplicates the implementation but doesn't leak the token
+# Duplicates some code but doesn't leak the token
 class AuthenticatedGitHubGitDownloadStrategy < GitHubGitDownloadStrategy include AuthenticatedGitHubUrl